tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 #### 2.1.4 Properties relating to data quality solutions provided by an implementation

-Each data quality mechanism that produces data quality reports using the bdqffdq vocabulary SHOULD include the following properties and related instances.
+Each data quality mechanism that produces data quality reports using the bdqffdq: vocabulary SHOULD include the following properties and related instances.

 The bdqffdq:usesSpecification object property SHOULD have a bdqffdq:Implementation as its subject.